dwijnand/sbt-extras/README.md

       # scala version (default: as chosen by sbt)
       -28                       use 2.8.2
-      -29                       use 2.9.2
+      -29                       use 2.9.3
-      -210                      use 2.10.0-RC2
+      -210                      use 2.10.0
-      -scala-home <path>        use the scala build at the specified directory -scala-version <version>  use the specified version of scala
+      -scala-home <path>        use the scala build at the specified directory -scala-version <version>  use the specified version of scala -binary-version <version> use the specified scala version when searching for dependencies

-      # java version (default: java from PATH, currently java version "1.7.0_06")
+      # java version (default: java from PATH, currently java version "1.7.0_15")
       -java-home <path>         alternate JAVA_HOME

-      # jvm options and output control
-      JAVA_OPTS     environment variable holding jvm args, if unset uses "-Dfile.encoding=UTF8" SBT_OPTS      environment variable holding jvm args, if unset uses "-XX:+CMSClassUnloadingEnabled -XX:+UseConcMarkSweepGC"
+      # passing options to the jvm - note it does NOT use JAVA_OPTS due to pollution
+      # The default set is used if JVM_OPTS is unset and no -jvm-opts file is found
+      <default>        -Dfile.encoding=UTF8 -XX:MaxPermSize=256m -Xms512m -Xmx1g -XX:+CMSClassUnloadingEnabled -XX:+UseConcMarkSweepGC
+      JVM_OPTS         environment variable holding jvm args
-      .jvmopts      if file is in sbt root, it is prepended to the args given to the jvm .sbtopts      if file is in sbt root, it is prepended to the args given to **sbt** -Dkey=val     pass -Dkey=val directly to the jvm -J-X          pass option -X directly to the jvm (-J is stripped) -S-X          add -X to sbt's scalacOptions (-S is stripped)
+      -jvm-opts <path> file containing jvm args (if not given, .jvmopts in project root is used if present) -Dkey=val        pass -Dkey=val directly to the jvm -J-X             pass option -X directly to the jvm (-J is stripped)

-    In the case of duplicated or conflicting options, the order above shows precedence: JAVA_OPTS lowest, command line options highest.
+      # passing options to sbt, OR to this runner
+      SBT_OPTS         environment variable holding sbt args
+      -sbt-opts <path> file containing sbt args (if not given, .sbtopts in project root is used if present) -S-X             add -X to sbt's scalacOptions (-S is stripped)

 ## SBT Extra plugin